Negotiating your nurse practitioner contract can feel intimidating!

 The Contract Negotiation for Nurse Practitioners course discusses this concept in further detail.

 If you are asking for an annual raise, you need to know how much income you are currently bringing into the practice.
+If you are a new grad nurse practitioner, estimate how much revenue you can generate for the current practice.
 You can do this by keeping a rough estimate or ask the billing department to run reports.

 How many patients are you seeing in a week, month, annually?
 What kind of patients are you seeing- acute, chronic, etc.?
 What level of visits are you billing for- 99213, 99214, 99215?
 What kind of procedures are you doing?
 How many RVUs do you generate?

 Knowing the financial and nonfinancial benefits you bring to your current practice will help you leverage that raise.
-If you are applying for different nurse practitioner jobs, bring these numbers with you to reveal during the interview and/or negotiation process.
+If you are applying for different nurse practitioner jobs, bring these numbers with you to reveal during the interview and/or the nurse practitioner contract negotiation process.

 Starting as a new grad?